How to Grow and Care for Weeping Fig (Ficus benjamina) Indoors

 How to propagate Weeping Fig from stem-tip cuttings

-Take stem-tip cuttings of about 6 in. long from a healthy Weeping Fig. Strip off the lower lower leaves but ensure that the cutting has at least 2 sets of leaves on top.
+Take stem-tip cuttings of about 6 inches long from a healthy Weeping Fig. Strip off the lower lower leaves but ensure that the cutting has at least 2 sets of leaves on top.

 Dip the cut end of the cutting in a rooting hormone to enhance rooting.